Seiberg–Witten invariants: Seiberg–Witten invariants

-The Seiberg–Witten invariant of a four-manifold M with b2+(M) ≥ 2 is a map from the spinc structures on M to Z. The value of the invariant on a spinc structure is easiest to define when the moduli space is zero-dimensional (for a generic metric).
+The Seiberg–Witten invariant of a four-manifold M with b2+(M) ≥ 2 is a map from the spinc structures on M to Z. The value of the invariant on a spinc structure is easiest to define when the Seiberg–Witten moduli space is zero-dimensional (for a generic metric).
 In this case the value is the number of elements of the moduli space counted with signs.

 The Seiberg–Witten invariant can also be defined when b2+(M) = 1, but then it depends on the choice of a chamber.

 A manifold M is said to be of simple type if the Seiberg–Witten invariant vanishes whenever the expected dimension of the moduli space is nonzero.
 The simple type conjecture states that if M is simply connected and b2+(M) ≥ 2 then the manifold is of simple type.
 This is true for symplectic manifolds.

 If the manifold M has a metric of positive scalar curvature and b2+(M) ≥ 2 then all Seiberg–Witten invariants of M vanish.